quananhle/iOS-Applications/Twitter/README.md

 - [x] User can compose a tweet.
 - [x] User can favorite a tweet.
 - [x] User can retweet a tweet.
-- [x] User sees app icon in home screen and styled launch screen.
-- [x] User can log in.
-- [x] User can log out.
-- [x] User stays logged in across restarts.
-- [x] User can view tweets with the user profile picture, username, and tweet text.

 The following **bonus** features are implemented:

 - [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140)
 - [ ] User can view their profile in a profile tab.
 - [ ] User sees embedded images in tweet if available.
-- [ ] User can pull to refresh.
-- [ ] User can load past tweets infinitely.

 ### Video Walkthrough